 Our area calculation experts ensure precise application of your preferred measurement standard—whether it’s BOMA, IPMS, REBNY, government, or custom area definitions.
 We deliver comprehensive, mission-critical Area Data, Calculation Charts, Corresponding Color Schematics, and Area Certificate Letters, so you have accurate building documentation for all of your leasing and property management requirements.
 We can conduct area analysis on your existing CAD files, or in tandem with any of our site measurement services.

 The real estate industry has long recognized the importance of a consistent approach to measuring building areas, which is fundamental for accurate valuation, leasing, and transaction transparency.
 Since 1915, BOMA’s Building Measurement Standards have provided a dependable framework for calculating floor area.
-Used by building owners, leasing managers, facility operators, tenants, appraisers, architects, and surveyors, the BOMA Floor Measurement Standards ensure uniform measurement practices, promoting consistency and fairness for all stakeholders.
+Used by building owners, leasing managers, facility operators, tenants, appraisers, architects, and building surveyors, the BOMA Floor Measurement Standards ensure uniform measurement practices, promoting consistency and fairness for stakeholders.

 Extreme Measures is an active contributor to the BOMA Floor Measurement Task Force and in 2016, BOMA International awarded us a contract to modernize these essential publications.
 As the official Editor and Illustrator, we have clarified the language, improved the graphical presentation, and ensured consistency across the suite of Standards.
 We also host a free BOMA Help Desk online, which is the preferred resource for practitioners seeking guidance with the BOMA Standards interpretation online.

-popularity among asset managers as an effective way to compare properties using a consistent
+among asset managers as an effective way to compare properties using a consistent

 measurement methodology, regardless of building location, use, type or occupancy.
 IPMS defines